 \begin{theorem} Let everything be as in Theorem \ref{thm_existenceuniqueness}, and suppose that $\lambda^*<\bar\lambda$.
 Then the most profitable equilibrium to the principal is discriminatory if and only if $\lambda \in (\lambda^*, \bar\lambda]$. \end{theorem}

-To better understand the intuitions behind these results, we first restrict the principal to using impartial signal structures.
-Under this restriction, the signal acquired by the principal becomes less informative about agents' productivities, in the sense of Blackwell, as the attention cost parameter increases.
+To develop the intuitions behind these results, we first restrict the principal to using impartial signal structures.
+Under this restriction, the signal acquired by the principal becomes less informative about agents' productivity, in the sense of Blackwell, as the attention cost parameter increases.
 Agents best respond by exerting high effort when the attention cost parameter is low, and low effort when the attention cost parameter is high.
 The symmetry in agents' effort choices, in turn, justifies the use of an impartial signal structure to begin with.
 The two regimes are separated by the threshold value $\lambda^*>0$, at which the game has two impartial equilibria.
 For all $\lambda \neq \lambda^*$, the impartial equilibrium is unique.

-We next allow the principal to use discriminatory signal structures, which is shown to sustain a discriminatory effort profile in equilibrium when the attention cost parameter is intermediate, i.e., $\lambda \in [\ul\lambda, \bar\lambda]$.
+We next allow the principal to use discriminatory signal structures.
 As an illustration, consider the numerical example in Table~\ref{table1}, which takes a discriminatory effort profile as given and solves for the optimal signal structure, i.e., one that maximizes the principal's expected profit.

 Since $m$ is known to work harder than $w$, promoting $m$ over $w$ is the safer choice for the principal.
 In consequence, a rationally inattentive principal will favor $m$ unless $w$ is strictly more productive.
-While $w$ is strongly favored by the principal when she is strictly more productive than $m$ (i.e., $\pi(-1)=.09$), that event occurs with a small probability because $m$ works harder than $w$. $w$ is treated unfavorably otherwise.
-In particular, and importantly, this occurs when she is as productive as $m$ (i.e., $\pi(0)=.74$).
+While $w$ is strongly favored by the principal when she is strictly more productive than $m$ ($\pi(-1)=.09$), that event occurs with a small probability because $m$ works harder than $w$. $w$ is treated unfavorably otherwise.
+In particular, and importantly, this occurs when she is as productive as $m$ ($\pi(0)=.74$).
 A benefit stemming from this distortion is that the principal doesn't need to carefully distinguish between whether $m$ is more productive than, or equally productive as $w$ (indeed $\pi(1)=.98$ is not very different from $\pi(0)=.74$) --- a practice that saves on attention cost.
 At the same time, the signal structure still does a decent job in selecting the most productive agent, as it generates an expected revenue of $.90$, compared to the expected revenue $.92$ in the benchmark case where information acquisition is costless.

 Turning to agents' incentives to invest, under the above numerical assumptions, $w$ can only increase her winning probability by

 if she exerts high effort rather than low effort, holding everything else constant.
 The analogous decrease for $m$ is